 Nobody likes waiting around for a page to load.
 If your web pages are taking five or more seconds to load, your visitors may not wait and hit the back button.
 According to research, your average web user has an attention span of just a few seconds, less than a goldfish.
 So, it’s important that your pages load quickly.

 Slow page load times are unlikely to be directly penalized by Google, it’s more how a visitor reacts.
 If the searcher came from Google, a slow loading page will make that visitor unhappy and even click the back button to Google.
 Google sees both the “bounce” and “exit” rates as negatives for your page.
-An unhappy visitor from Google means an unhappy Google.
+An unhappy visitor from Google means an unhappy Google and low Google visibility.

 If you look at a website like Wikipedia, you’ll see a lot of internal links on the pages.
 Internal links go from one page on a website to a different page on the same site.
 These should be distinguished from external links.
 External Links point to a different website.
 Internal links are there to help the visitor navigate around your website’s pages.